CLBC Board of Directors

 Meetings and Membership of the Board

-Board meetings are generally held 9 - 10 times per year.
+Board meetings are generally held once every three months.
 All meetings are open to attendance by any interested persons.
 Actual membership occurs by:

 - prospective member attending a minimum of two meetings